 High levels of bacteria pollution in streams and lakes are a risk for disease to humans and animals that are exposed to contaminated water.
 The state is required to protect the “most sensitive” beneficial uses found in water bodies, which include the ability to wade, swim, and fish in lakes, rivers, and streams.

-How can you help?
+How you can help

 We're working with a wide range of partners to address the bacteria contamination problem in the watershed.
 Everyone can be a part of improving water quality conditions.
-Some key actions that group and individuals can take to help reduce bacteria include:
+Some key actions that groups and individuals can take to help reduce bacteria include:

-- Pick up your pet waste.
+• Pick up your pet waste

-- Do not litter sewage waste.
+• Do not litter sewage waste

-- Have septic systems inspected regularly to avoid pollution and costly repairs.
+• Have septic systems inspected regularly to avoid pollution and costly repairs

-- Improve stormwater management practices.
+• Improve stormwater management practices

-- Modify livestock management practices to eliminate contaminated runoff.
+• Modify livestock management practices to eliminate contaminated runoff

-- Protect existing streamside vegetation, and plant new vegetation where possible to help filter contaminated runoff.
+• Protect existing streamside vegetation, and plant new vegetation where possible to help filter contaminated runoff

 Here are some contacts and resources to get you started: